zeetwii/meshtasticDemos/README.md

 This demo was created for DEFCON 333's AI Village, and demonstrates how to set up a basic chatbot using a locally running LLM and a meshtastic device.
 The LLM plays a custom version of a prompt injection game, similar to the one made popular by Lakera.
 The link to the demo code is here: [promptGame](./promptGame/README.md)

+### Plane Spotter over Meshtastic

+This demo was made to show how to use a locally running LLM to provide information about nearby aircraft using ADS-B data.
+The LLM is used to interpret user queries and provide information about the aircraft in a natural language format.
+The link to the demo code is here: [planeSpotter](./planeSpotter/README.md)

+### Hacker Tracker over Meshtastic

+This demo was created for DEFCON 333's AI Village, and demonstrates how to set up a basic interactive calendar and event tracker using a locally running LLM and a meshtastic device.
+The LLM is used to interpret user queries and provide information about upcoming events in a natural language format.
+The link to the demo code is here: [hackerTracker](./hackerTracker/README.md)

+### Camera Monitor over Meshtastic

+This demo was created to show how to use a locally running LLM to provide information about camera feeds and images.
+The LLM is used to interpret user queries and provide information about the images in a natural language format.
+The link to the demo code is here: [cameraMonitor](./cameraNode/README.md)